 Tell us about a disability

 Read our advice and guidance on how to keep Covid safe.
-Understand when you need to self-isolate and get tested.
-Wear a face-covering indoors, where a safe two-metre social distance cannot be maintained.
-Regularly wash your hands for 20 seconds, or use hand sanitiser.
+Understand when you need to self-isolate and how you can test twice a week throughout the semester.